11rls11/ITESM-ICS-Schedule-Generator/SECURITY.md

 ## Supported Versions

-We support the latest version of this project.
+I support the latest version of this project.
 Older versions may not receive security updates.